OctoPrint/OctoPrint/docs/development/index.rst

 Obtaining, building and running the source
 ------------------------------------------

-These describes the general steps in obtaining, building and running.
+This describes the general steps in obtaining, building and running.
 OS specific instructions can be found below.

   * Prerequisites: